Music is life

 It is not a coincidence that music stimulates our sexual mood.

-“We listen to music with our muscles” said Nietzsche, the philosopher who craved for a dancer god.
+“We listen to music with our muscles” said Nietzsche, the philosopher who craved for a god who could dance.

 The truth is that we hear music with our whole body – and more than this.